 Withholding Tax or the retention tax is a way of deducting tax at the source of the income to avoid collecting tax after the income is earned.
 Usually, it is the amount withheld by the employer from the employee’s income.
 The employer then pays it directly to the government.
-When the employee files his tax return, he or she can take credit for this withholding tax.
+When the employee files his tax return, they can take credit for this withholding tax.

-In simple words, we can say, it is the money taken out from employee’s income to pay taxes in advance that he or she would be liable to pay later.
-This tax can also be levied on interest and dividends income from the securities.
-Moreover, it is applicable to both residents and non-residents of a country.
+In simple words, we can say it is the money taken out from an employee’s income to pay taxes in advance that they would be liable to pay later.
+This tax can also be levied on interest and dividend income from the securities.
+Moreover, it applies to both residents and non-residents of a country.

-Such type of tax is present in almost all tax systems.
-Moreover, such a tax is mainly applicable to income from wages, royalties, dividends, interest and more.
+Such a type of tax is present in almost all tax systems.
+Moreover, such a tax is mainly applicable to income from wages, royalties, dividends, interest, and more.

 Types of Withholding Tax

 In the US, two different types of withholding tax are in use that ensures incomes are taxed in every situation.
 These are:

 Collecting this tax is the responsibility of every employer in the US.
 Usually, an employer collects this tax and then remits the same to the government.
 In this case, the employee will have to pay the remaining tax (if any) when they file the return later.
 If the employer withheld more taxes, then the employee would be eligible for a refund.

 It is desirable that the employer withholds the maximum tax that an employee is liable to pay.
 This ensures that employees pay most of their tax on time.
 Otherwise, they need to pay a heavy fine.